 The idea is that, for animals, things that have value are usually those that will further the survival of the species, such as food.
 Animals whose interests do not help to maintain their existence succumb under the conditions of their existence, and “leave the field” for others.
 In this way, natural selection provides a history of value.
 More on this can be found in Alexander’s “Naturalism and Value” (reprinted in Alexander 1939).
 This integration of the theory of evolution into Alexander’s aesthetics should come as no surprise to us, being as it is a theme in Alexander’s larger work.

-Alexander's writings on art and value were well received.
+Alexander’s writings on art and value were well received in their day.

 [Alexander’s] happy blending of Herbert Spencer’s patient empiricism with the bolder systematic sweep of Bradley and the giant figures of German idealism was nowhere more fruitful than in his treatment of aesthetics.
 (Listowel 1939: 183)

 Secondary literature on them includes Listowel (1939), Fox (1934), Hooper (1950), and Innis (2017).

 “The Historicity of Things” (1936) is one of Alexander’s latest papers.
 It is valuable in part because it gives a concise overview of Alexander’s spacetime metaphysics in Alexander’s own words.
 It is also valuable because it tackles an unusual theme: the relationship between history and nature.
 Alexander argues that while some of the contributions to philosophy from science are clear, it is less clear what philosophy can learn from history (Alexander 1936: 12).
 Alexander argues that, as time and motion belong to the most fundamental level of reality, all that exists is “historical”.
 As such, science begins with history: